• Skip to primary navigation

 Excellent.
 Very comprehensive and well written.
 A must.
 Just found the site and will be exploring it extensively.

 I am really enjoying your site.
-Have learned so much (even tho I have been doing extensive baking and cooking for yrs.).
-Thanks again for the best and informative site on the web.
+I have learned so much (even though I have been doing extensive baking and cooking for yrs.).
+Thanks again for the best and most informative site on the web.
 Liz

 Thanks for the information.
 I was troubled on how to explain baking and roasting to my participants next week until I found your answer...
 Arigatou, Marivic